Ensuring data completeness: building trust in your data

 [columnX] = '';

-Even better, you can use data profiling tools like Talend, Informatica, or even built-in features of database management systems to automate this.
+Even better, you can automate this using data profiling tools or even built-in features of database management systems.

 Once they’re all identified, you’ve established a baseline for data completeness, which helps measure progress.